GuideFor BusinessGrowing Elevator Market

 They’re getting taller, for starters.
 But more fascinatingly, they’re being parted.

-Not long ago home elevators would have been considered a luxury few could afford.
+Home elevators were once a luxury few could afford.
 You know those megamansions in Dalkeith or Peppermint Grove where cost was never really a consideration.
-But times have moved on and the residential lift market in Perth is now booming in a way that nobody saw coming just five short years ago.
+But times have moved on, and the residential lift market in Perth is now booming in a way that nobody saw coming just five short years ago.

 The Numbers Don’t Lie

-Home lifts ends perth One stop for modern Lifts Perth have risen over 180% over the last three years.
-That is not a trend, that is game-changing market evolution.
+Home lift demand in Perth.
+One-stop for modern lifts in Perth has risen over 180% over the last three years.
+This growth is not merely a trend but rather a significant evolution in the market.
 But what is driving this surge in residential lifts in homes sprawled across Perth’s suburbs?

 “It’s not as simple as you might think.”
-The obvious, of course, is an aging population, and homes growing ever larger and multi storeys more often.
-But scratch the surface, and you’ll find that Perth has its own hallmarks that, on the face of it, could enable this boom in home elevators.
+The obvious, of course, is an ageing population, with homes growing ever larger and multi-storey more often.
+But look closer, and you’ll see that Perth has its own traits that could spur this home elevator boom.

 Perth’s Perfect Storm